mindspore-ai/docs/install/mindspore_cpu_install_pip_en.md

 ## System Environment Information Confirmation

-- Confirm that Ubuntu 18.04 is installed with 64-bit operating system.
+- Confirm that Ubuntu 18.04 is installed with the 64-bit operating system.
 - Confirm that [GCC 7.3.0](http://ftp.gnu.org/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz) is installed.
 - Confirm that Python 3.7.5 is installed.
     - If you didn't install Python or you have installed other versions, please download the Python 3.7.5 64-bit from [Python](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) or [Huaweicloud](https://mirrors.huaweicloud.com/python/3.7.5/Python-3.7.5.tgz) to install.